 Most of this novel is memory: a woman thinking about her daughter’s suicide and remembering an earlier summer in post-War Nagasaki.
 Almost nothing happens in the present day.
 The whole story of A Pale View of Hills takes place in the past.

 And the story in the past is full of holes.
 At first this annoyed me but, the more I thought about it, the more I realised how true this is to the story as the woman would have thought about it.
 Not only are our memories full of holes, but there are also plenty of things we simply don’t want to think about, either because they are too painful (the suicide) or simply because they are obvious to us as we know them already.

 The guilt comes across gradually, indirectly, but this is all we can expect from an emotionally repressed character, one who states at the outset:

-The writing style is beautiful, restrained, and Ishiguro is particularly good at making things clear without making them obvious, for example a character is saying they are happy, they couldn’t be happier, and yet although there are no overt sings of it, we know they are lying.
-There are also ideas here that will be developed at greater length in his later novels, for example the old man who is rejected by the younger generation, which became the theme of “An Artist of the Floating World”.
+The writing style in A Pale View of Hills is beautiful, restrained, and Ishiguro is particularly good at making things clear without making them obvious, for example a character is saying they are happy, they couldn’t be happier, and yet although there are no overt sings of it, we know they are lying.
+There are also ideas here that will be developed at greater length in his later novels, such as the old man who is rejected by the younger generation, which became the theme of An Artist of the Floating World.

 I’ve read all but one of Ishiguro’s novels now and enjoyed all of them.
 His writing is a little bit similar in all of them, though—even though they are first-person narrators in wildly different settings, they all sound like the same person somehow.
 But the stories are compelling enough, and the writing beautiful enough, for this not to matter really.